-Under the long-term incentive plan (LTIP), eligible participants are awarded restricted share units (RSUs), which generally vest over three years.
-For employees in Canada, the United States and the United Kingdom, employee benefit trusts have been established.
-The Company or certain of its subsidiaries, as the case may be, fund the employee benefit trusts (the Trusts) with cash which is used by the trustees to purchase common shares on the open market that will be held in the Trusts until the RSUs vest.
+Under the long-term incentive plan (LTIP) or the "Plan", eligible participants are awarded restricted share units (RSUs), which generally vest over three years.
+All awards under the LTIP plan are settled by transfer of shares from employee benefit trusts ("Trusts") which are funded by the Company, or certain of its subsidiaries, as the case may be, with cash which is used by the trustees to purchase common shares on the open market that will be held in the Trusts until the RSUs vest.
+No further shares may be issued from treasury under the LTIP.